sbb-design-systems/lyne-components/docs/glossary.md

 This page defines some terminology that is commonly used throughout the Lyne Design System.

 ## DS
-DS stands for Design System ...
+DS stands for Design System.

 ## Preview Deployment